HPH-Fabrication-Addins/cinx-api-docs/source/includes/_rfqs.md

 **Notes**

-  - A CINX Template is available that documents the available fields that can be populated.
+  - A CINX Template is available that documents the available fields that can be populated
   - A JSON formatted payload is used in the POST request

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/partner/exec/cinx/json-rfq-import?body=json**